glocklueng/telemetry-2018/README.md

 ### What is this repository for? ###
 Telemetry GUI team for the 2017-2018 season

-* Quick summary
+* Quick summary:
-: Bitbucket for all the code related to the GUI project
+Bitbucket for all the code related to the GUI project

 * Version 1.0.0